TREZOR Model T Review and Comparison

 - That’s it!

-(For a detailed explanation about seed phrases and private key watch our video episode about Bitcoin wallets)
+(For a detailed explanation about seed phrases and private keys, watch our video episode about Bitcoin wallets)

-Whenever you’re ready, you can go through the process of writing down your seed (this is a one-time process only).
+Whenever you’re ready, you can go through the process of writing down your seed (this is a one-time process only) and continue the setup process.

 5. Using the Model T’s Touchscreen

 Interacting with the Model T is pretty similar to the TREZOR One.
-The main difference is that you now have a touchscreen instead of two buttons.
+The main difference is that the Model T has a touchscreen instead of two buttons.
 While the touchscreen is much prettier than the buttons, I had a bit of a hard time interacting with it because it’s just too small.

 The main benefit is that you now don’t need to interact with your computer during certain processes, such as setting your PIN code or recovering your wallet.